Dean Marlowe

-Dean Marlowe (born July 25, 1992) is an American football safety who is a free agent.
-He was signed by the Carolina Panthers as an undrafted free agent following the 2015 NFL Draft.
-He played college football at James Madison University.
+Dean Marlowe (born July 25, 1992) is an American former professional football safety.
+He was signed by the Carolina Panthers as an undrafted free agent following the 2015 NFL draft.
+He played college football for the James Madison Dukes.

-High school career
+Early life

 As a senior, Marlowe played quarterback and safety on the football team at Holy Cross High School.
 He along with Stanford wide receiver Devon Cajuste helped lead the Knights to the CHSAA Semi final game where they lost to the third-ranked team in the state St. Anthony's by a score of 27–7.
 Holy Cross finished the season ranked 18th in the state.
 Rivals gave him a two-star rating when he signed with James Madison University.

 College career

 Marlowe played for the James Madison Dukes from 2011 to 2014.
 He was redshirted in 2010.
 He recorded career totals of 326 tackles, 12 interceptions and 30 passes defended in 48 games played.
-He earned First-team All-CAA honors in 2012 and 2014.
+He earned First-team All-Colonial Athletic Association (CAA) honors in 2012 and 2014.
 Marlowe also garnered Second-team All-CAA recognition in 2013 and Third-team honors in 2011.

 Professional career

 Carolina Panthers

-Following the 2015 NFL Draft, Marlowe was signed by the Carolina Panthers as an undrafted free agent.
+Following the 2015 NFL draft, Marlowe was signed by the Carolina Panthers as an undrafted free agent.
 He made the team's 53-man roster on September 5, 2015.

 On February 7, 2016, Marlowe's Panthers played in Super Bowl 50.
 He was inactive for the game as the Panthers fell to the Denver Broncos by a score of 24–10.

 On September 20, 2016, Marlowe was placed on injured reserve with a hamstring injury.

 On August 8, 2017, Marlowe was waived/injured by the Panthers and placed on injured reserve.
 He was released on August 15, 2017.